apache/cloudstack-documentation/source/installguide/primate.rst

 - tabs: array of custom components that will get rendered as tabs in the resource view
 - component: the custom component for rendering the route view default list view (table)
 - actions: arrays of actions/buttons
+- related: a list of associated entitiy types that can be listed via passing the current resource's id as a parameter in their respective list api

 Action API
 ~~~~~~~~~~